Computer Lab Introduction

 just press the Allow button.
 This is just letting you know that you are logging into a machine that you’ve never connected to before.
 This would only be a concern if you see it a second time (which may mean someone has swapped the computer you thought you were connecting to with a different machine).

 Cyberduck should ask you for the password.
 Type in the password you created earlier.
-There should be a button asking for you to add to your keychain or something similar.
+There should be a button asking for you to Add to Keychain or something similar.
 Make sure this box is ticked.
-Once done, click to connect.
+Once done, click to Login (or connect).

 You now should see your home directory on the cluster.
 You should see the folder named myfolder that we created earlier as well as the symlink named eg (which looks like an ordinary folder except that the folder icon contains a tiny little arrow symbol, which clues you into the fact that this is an alias and not a real folder.